EasonLiaw/Smart_Performance_Database_System/README.md

 The view can be merged with the Employee_info table on the Emp_ID for further analysis and insights gathering based on the background details of the employee.

 Refer to the coding file named: SQL Coding.sql for more details about how the above tables and view are designed and linked together.

+## Legality
+This is an internship project made with 360DIGITMG for non-commercial uses ONLY.
+This project will not be used to generate any promotional or monetary value for me, the creator, or the user.